Characters from A Court of Thorns and Roses. Spoilers from the first book will be unmarked. Work in progress.

 - Despair Event Horizon: She goes through it a few times, most notably when she's Under the Mountain and locked in Tamlin's mansion for her "protection"

-- Destructive Romance: Her relationship with Tamlin turns out this way.
+- Destructive Romance: Her relationship with Tamlin turns out this way, as he becomes very possessive and controlling, which gradually erodes her feelings for him.

 - Elemental Powers: She can control wind, fire, ice, and darkness after her resurrection as a Fae.